ASaidOguz/Starknet-Contracts/READme.md

 Erc20 and Erc721 projects have own READme files to interact and have Makefile section where it can be easly start and deploy either.

 local chain or sepolia testnet.

+- Need to update all zero checks with "use core::num::traits::Zero;"